 Reports have indicated that some patients experience severe dental problems following a hernia mesh infection.
 This can include the weakening of teeth and other complications associated with weakened dental structure.

 Chronic Pain, Groin Pain

 The development of an infection can be painful, often excruciating.
-A large percentage of hernia mesh repair patients report chronic pain at the and chronic groin pain.
-Pain in these regions following a hernia mesh repair surgery may be related to infection or nerve damage and should be evaluated by a physician promptly.
+A large percentage of hernia mesh repair patients report chronic pain and chronic groin pain.
+Pain in this region following a hernia mesh repair surgery may be related to infection or nerve damage and should be evaluated by a physician promptly.

 Have you or a loved one been injured?
 Contact our firm.